How to Make Soap from Scratch (Plus Cold Process Soap Recipes)

 Beginner Cold Process Soap Recipes

-Now that you know how to make cold process soap you’re ready to try your knowledge into actual practice.
-Following are a few of my own beginner cold process soap recipes to get you started on your modern, soap making journey.
+Now that you know how to make cold process soap from scratch, you’re ready to try your knowledge into actual practice.
+Following are a few of my own beginner cold process soap recipes to help get you started on your modern, soap making journey.

 Coconut Oil Facial Soap Recipe: This coconut oil facial soap recipe for acne prone skin combines ingredients known for their acne fighting properties to help keep skin acne free!
 Like the name implies, this coconut oil facial soap recipe is formulated using refined coconut oil at 100% with a 20% superfat so it doesn’t over dry skin.
 Neem oil, sea buckthorn oil and a blend of essential oils are also included in this natural homemade soap recipe to help kick acne to the curb and keep it away.
 This coconut oil facial soap recipe also makes a great body soap for oily skin.